un1t/django-cleanup/README.markdown

 # django-cleanup

-django-cleanup automatically deletes old file for FileField, ImageField and subclasses, and it also deletes files on models instance deletion.
+django-cleanup automatically deletes old file for FileField, ImageField, **[StdImageField](https://github.com/pivotal-energy-solutions/django-stdimage) (also thumbnail deletion/edition)** and subclasses, and it also deletes files on models instance deletion.

 **Warning!
 If you use transactions you may lose you files if transaction will rollback.